-Additionally, the bill clarifies that artistic performances, such as films or theatrical productions, are not prohibited as long as they are not obscene or harmful to juveniles.
-It allows adult cabaret performances in private residences without minors present and sets penalties for violations, including a first-degree misdemeanor for allowing juveniles in adult entertainment venues.
-The legislation streamlines the legal process by permitting the registrar of motor vehicles to submit certified records in criminal actions related to driver's licenses and includes provisions for the liquor control commission to enforce compliance with adult entertainment laws.
-The repeal of existing sections 2907.09, 2907.39, and 4301.25 signifies a comprehensive update to the legal framework governing these issues.
+Additionally, the bill clarifies that artistic performances, such as films or theatrical productions, are not prohibited as long as they do not fall under the categories of obscenity or harm to juveniles.
+It establishes penalties for violations, including a first-degree misdemeanor for allowing minors in adult entertainment venues, and various degrees of misdemeanors and felonies for unlawful adult cabaret performances.
+The bill also streamlines the legal framework by allowing the registrar of motor vehicles to submit certified records in criminal actions without requiring personnel testimony and includes provisions for the liquor control commission to enforce compliance with adult entertainment laws.

 Statutes affected: As Introduced: 2907.09, 2907.39, 4301.25